-In Figure 7 we report the IRFs that show the responses of various household financial variables like gross lending, net lending, net consumer lending, approvals for remortgaging etc to shocks of the first principal component of COVID-19-related variables (liked confirmed cases, confirmed deaths etc, see Table 1 for details).
+In Figure 7 we report the IRFs that show the responses of various household financial variables (Debt Repayments; Gross Lending; Net lending; Deposits average interest rate; Interest Rate of Credit Card Lending; Net Consumer Credit Lending; Net Consumer Credit; Net Credit Card Lending; Net Consumer Credit Excluding Credit; Approvals for Remortgaging; Approvals for Other Secured Lending; Approvals for House Purchase) to shocks of the first principal component of COVID-19-related variables (liked confirmed cases, confirmed deaths etc, see Table 1 for details of the COVID-19 variables).
 The IRFs show again the that the response of household debt repayments to shocks of the first principal component of COVID-19-related variables is negative in the first few days of the shock and then it is converging thereafter.
-However, the responses of other household financial data like lending (gross and net, credit card lending), interest rates and approvals for lending to shocks in COVID-19 are positive though very low in magnitude.
+It is also worth noting that response of gross lending, deposits average interest rate, approvals of other secured lending is negative to shocks in COVID-19 1st principal.
+Once more we observe the complexities of the underlying relationships as there is no one size fit all case.
+For example, the responses of net lending, interest rate credit card lending, and net consumer credit lending to shocks in COVID-19 are positive in the first two to three days and turn negative thereafter.
 Clearly, the shocks from COVID-19 on household financial data is of transitory nature and there is little persistence.
+However, it is worth noting that the response of net credit card lending on a shock in the 1st principal COVID-19 is positive across all days, implying some persistence.
 In Appendix we report, for comparison, IRFs for US and Canada.
-Results show some variability for those countries though overall are in agreement with the UK findings.
+Results show some variability for those countries though overall agree with the UK findings.